-Vision benefit plans are typically supplements and discounts, and are designed mainly to cover determining a prescription for glasses, to help pay for glasses or contact lenses, and to cover a yearly, vision screening of the eyes in a healthy patient that has no particular problems or symptoms.
+Vision benefit plans are typically supplements and discounts and are designed mainly to cover determining a prescription for glasses, to help pay for glasses or contact lenses, and to cover a yearly, vision screening of the eyes in a healthy patient that has no particular problems or symptoms.
 These benefits do not cover medical conditions, injuries, and/or treatments.
-The main benefit of these types of plans are that they provide for discounted fees on materials, to include frames, lenses, and/or contact lens materials.
+The main benefit of these types of plans is that they provide for discounted fees on materials, including frames, lenses, and/or contact lens materials.
 Our staff will assist with determining your coverage in order to maximize your benefit!

 Your eye health physical will determine which insurance category must be billed.
 Therefore, we always ask for insurance information for both your Vision Benefit and your Medical Insurance.
 We will always keep you informed as to which insurance form will be utilized (and why) and will make every attempt to maximize your coverage.

 We make every effort to join as many insurance panels, both medical and vision, as we can for your convenience.
 If we are on your insurance company's panel we will file those claims for you.
 In the event that we do not accept your medical or vision insurance, we will provide you with an itemized receipt so that you may file a claim for reimbursement with your insurance company yourself.
 If you have any questions, please let us know.